ProfDrLuigi/wirebot/README.md

 https://platform.openai.com/account/api-keys

-To use it in chat simply start every chat line with # or . e.g.
+To use it in chat simply start every chat line with # e.g.

 	#How are you today?
-or

-	.How are you today?

 and wait for the reply.
 You can speak in every language with him.